metamn/dtypese/README.md

 ## Exercise 8

 My main language is PHP.
-You can find the comments about the approach there.
+You can find the comments about the solution in the PHP source file.
+The JS and Go solutions have no inline comments.

 * PHP code online: http://sandbox.onlinephpfunctions.com/code/9a60c1aae2340b2b199629b33ccee6860395b89d
 * JS code online: https://codepen.io/metamn/pen/OBXzaE